How to register CodeTwo applications in Azure AD

 Important

 Keep in mind that CodeTwo software can perform the registration automatically.
-You simply need to provide a Microsoft 365 global admin credentials in server connection wizard.
+You simply need to provide the credentials of a user with the Global Administrator or Privileged Role Administrator role in the server connection wizard.
 To learn more, see the user's manual:

 CodeTwo Backup